-I remember sitting on my geat-uncle’s verandah as a kid, watching Star Trek through the living room’s glass-paned window.
+I remember sitting on my great-uncle’s verandah as a kid, watching Star Trek TNG through the living room’s glass-paned window.
 I remember the voice of Captain Jean Luc Picard speaking of exploring strange, new worlds and seeking out new civilizations, of boldly going where no one has gone before.

 Hearing those words for the very first time, I remember, I was electrified.
 I was somewhere between eight and ten years old, that day I first fell truly, deeply in love with science fiction.